gmfjlr/DevForDev/docs/_documentation/webapi/getting-started.md

 Collection resources may be subject to an interpretation of its associated relationship types, i.e. collections may only make sense as children of other resources (so-called scoped collections).

 For example: The Products collection resource is not scoped, i.e. this collection is a first class resource of the sample resource model.
 In contrast to this, the Items collection resource in fact is scoped: the collection of all items in all shopping carts is typically not of interest at all, but all items within a certain shopping cart is of interest.
-Thus, collections of Items dependent on a certain shopping cart is a collection resource (see section 5.6 how to denote such scoped collections).
+Thus, collections of Items dependent on a certain shopping cart is a collection resource.

 If the API has to support the direct creation of instances of an entity type, this entity type results in a collection resource.
 This is because in the REST paradigm a collection resource is a factory for its members.
 The entity type itself is the basis for atomic resources that are the members of the collection resource.